 For corn, it matters whether you’re eating canned corn, canned baby corn, corn on a cob, cornflakes, polenta, or corn starch.
 They all have different allowed portion sizes, and can even contain different FODMAPs!
 The fact that they contain different FODMAPs, is a bit of a mystery to me.
 But I trust the testing that is done.

 A product that is canned, will generally have a lower FODMAP content, than its fresh counterpart.
 FODMAPs are water-soluble, and a lot of the FODMAPs will dissolve into the water.
-When you drain the water out of the can, the FODMAPs go with them too.
+When you drain the water out of the can (and rinse the product), the FODMAPs go with them too.

 Trying to figure the FODMAP diet out all by yourself?
 I can help.
 Click here to schedule a free symptom assessment and we can talk.